Liberal Party of Canada: Provincial parties

 Seven provinces and one territory in Canada have a "Liberal Party" in their legislatures.
 Neither Nunavut nor the Northwest Territories have party-based electoral and governing systems (both operate with consensus democracy).
 British Columbia had a Liberal Party whose name and ideology have shifted, BC United; Saskatchewan also had a Liberal Party whose name has changed, Saskatchewan Progress Party.
 Yukon, Alberta, Manitoba, Ontario and Quebec each have a Liberal Party that may align ideologically with the federal party but operates as a completely separate entity (though at one time were affiliated): Those provincial parties have separate policies, finances, memberships, constituency associations, executives, conventions and offices.
-The New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island provincial Liberals are each politically and organizationally affiliated with the federal Liberal Party.
+The New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island provincial Liberals are each semi-affiliated with the federal Liberal Party.